FuseByExample/external-mq-fabric-client/README.md

 This project shows how to connect to JBoss A-MQ message brokers running in Fuse Fabric from JMS clients running outside of Fuse Fabric (i.e. when the JMS client is not running within a Fabric-enabled Fuse ESB container).

-This project reuses the classes and resources from Fuse By Example's "Getting Started with ActiveMQ" project to demonstrate the minimal changes necessary to discover and connect to JBoss A-MQ brokers deployed within Fuse Fabric.

 The Getting Started with ActiveMQ project uses broker URL's like this:

     failover:(tcp://host1:port1,tcp://host2:port2)